Canley Heights

 Population growth drivers in Canley Heights are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the Canley Heights statistical area (Lv2) was estimated at around 13,270 as of Nov 2025.
-This reflects an increase of 950 people since the 2021 Census, which reported a population of 12,320.
-The change is inferred from AreaSearch's estimate of the resident population at 12,792 following examination of ABS data released in June 2024 and an additional 48 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,123 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 7.7% since the 2021 census exceeded both the SA3 area at 4.3% and the state level, marking Canley Heights as a growth leader.
-Overseas migration contributed approximately 94.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Canley Heights is around 13,274.
+This figure reflects an increase of 954 people since the 2021 Census, which reported a population of 12,320.
+The change is inferred from AreaSearch's estimate of the resident population at 12,792 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 50 validated new addresses since the Census date.
+This results in a population density ratio of 5,125 persons per square kilometer, placing Canley Heights in the top 10% of national locations assessed by AreaSearch.
+The suburb's 7.7% growth since the 2021 census exceeds the SA3 area's 4.4%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods, driving primary population growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, an above median population growth is projected for the Canley Heights (SA2), expecting an increase of 1,600 persons to 2041, reflecting a total increase of 5.6% over the 17 years.
+Based on aggregated SA2-level projections, the suburb of Canley Heights is expected to increase by 1,576 persons to 2041, reflecting an overall increase of 5.4% over the 17-year period.

 Frequently Asked Questions - Population